Circle of Life: Non-anthropocentric evolutionary tree - by Brenda de Groot

 Art_

-It all started when my mother gave 3-year-old me a pencil and a piece of paper.
-I simply never let it go.
+When my mother gave 3-year-old me a pencil and a piece of paper, I simply never let it go.
 I drew my way through childhood, fueled by the animals who I ‘studied’ through drawing.
-Later I added sculpture – which is essentially drawing in 3D – and writing to the mix.
+Later I added sculpture–which is essentially drawing in 3D–and painting to my practice.

-While I love the practice for its own sake, I think art can also play a valuable role for science and animal ethics.
+While I love art for the art, I believe that it can also play a valuable role for science and animal ethics.

 First, art can communicate scientific knowledge and ideas to a broad audience, as it can be viewed, understood and enjoyed by people of all ages, cultures, and corners of society.
 Thus, through art, academics can reach masses of people.